Envy-Freeness in House Allocation Problems: Introduction

 In the \emph{house allocation problem}, also known as the \emph{assignment problem}, a set of $m$ houses are to be assigned to a set of $n$ agents with preferences over the houses, under the constraint that each agent is assigned exactly one house \citep{HyllandZe79,Zhou90,AbdulkadirogluSo98}.
 Some economic efficiency condition is often desired, for example that the assignment is \emph{Pareto optimal}.
 This means that no other assignment makes some agent better off and no agent worse off in comparison to the current assignment \citep{AbrahamCeMa04,Manlove13}.

 In this note, we investigate the issue of fairness in house allocation using the well-established fairness notion of \emph{envy-freeness} \citep{Foley67,Varian74}.
 An allocation is said to be \emph{envy-free} if every agent likes her house at least as much as any other assigned house.
+Clearly, an envy-free allocation does not always exist, for example when all agents have the same strict ranking over the houses.
 If the number of agents is equal to the number of houses, then all houses must be assigned.
 In this case, it is easy to see that determining whether an envy-free assignment exists, and computing one if so, can be done in polynomial time.
-Indeed, we can simply construct a bipartite graph with the agents on one side and the houses on the other side, and add an edge between an agent and a house whenever the agent likes the house as least as much as any other house.
+Indeed, we can simply construct a bipartite graph with the agents on one side and the houses on the other side, and add an edge between an agent and a house whenever the agent likes the house at least as much as any other house.
 An envy-free assignment exists if and only if the graph admits a perfect matching; it is well-known that the latter condition can be checked in polynomial time.

 The purpose of our note is to study envy-freeness in the general house allocation problem where the number of houses can exceed the number of agents.
 Formally, there are $m$ houses $M=\{1,2,\dots, m\}$ and $n$ agents $N = \{1,2,\dots,n\}$, where $m\geq n$.
 Each agent has a ranking over the houses, where ties are permitted.
 Allowing the number of agents and the number of houses to be different makes the problem more complex, and we can no longer determine the existence of envy-free assignments solely by matching agents to their favorite houses.
 For example, if there are three houses and two agents with the rankings $1\succ 2\succ 3$ and $1\succ 3\succ 2$ over the houses, then even though both agents compete for the same top house, there is an envy-free assignment that assigns house 2 to agent 1 and house 3 to agent 2.
 Nevertheless, we present a polynomial-time algorithm that determines whether an envy-free assignment exists, and computes one if it does.
 We then show that if the number of houses exceeds the number of agents by a logarithmic factor, an envy-free assignment exists with high probability.